alfredqrl/Game-Projects-Portfolio/Image Processing in VRAR Systems/README.md

 3. Disparity Map Generation
 ## 2. Usage
 - Open the Image Processing for VRAR Systems ipynb file and run
-- Make sure you have these packages installed
+- Make sure you have these packages installed:
-`import os
-import cv2
-import math
-import numpy as np
-import matplotlib.pyplot as plt from PIL import Image from skimage.draw import ellipse from scipy.signal import convolve2d from pylab import * from scipy.ndimage import *`
+`Os, Opencv-python, Math, Numpy, Matplotlib, PIL, Skimage, Scipy, and Pylab`